Using the @defer directive in Apollo Kotlin

 Fetch slower schema fields asynchronously

-@defer directive is currently experimental in Apollo Kotlin.
+@deferdirective is currently experimental in Apollo Kotlin and enabled for use by default.
 If you have feedback on it, please let us know via GitHub issues or in the Kotlin Slack community .

 @defer directive , which enables your queries to receive data for specific fields asynchronously.
 This is helpful whenever some fields in a query take much longer to resolve than the others.